UKCloud/documentation/articles/vmware/vmw-sco.md

 "Planned Maintenance" means any pre-planned disruptive maintenance to any of the infrastructure relating to the service.
 Planned Maintenance activity may result in periods of degradation or loss of availability depending on the nature of the activity required.
 In such cases, UKCloud shall provide affected customers with at least fourteen (14) days' notice of the Planned Maintenance.

 If during Planned Maintenance there is a loss of availability outside the scope described in the planned maintenance notification to the service, an SLA event will be triggered.
 For ESSENTIAL and POWER services this event will count in SLA calculations.
-For VMs running as a PRIORITY configuration, this time will be excluded from the availability calculation but will be included in monthly service reporting related to the service.
+For VMs running as a PRIORITY configuration, this time will be excluded from the availability calculation.

 "Emergency Maintenance" means any urgent maintenance required to prevent or mitigate against any event compromising the infrastructure relating to the service.
 Whenever possible, UKCloud shall: